joney000/Java-Competitive-Programming/README.md

 Want to contribute in corrections or enhancement?
 Great!
 Please raise a PR, or drop a mail at developer.jaswant@gmail.com .

-## I also highly recommed to read [Introduction to Algorithms(CLRS book)](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and other authors implementations, it will give you diverse set of ideas to solve same algorithmic challenges.
+## I also highly recommed to read [Introduction to Algorithms(CLRS book)](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and same algorithm implementation from other authors, it will give you diverse set of ideas to solve same algorithmic challenges.